-What to Do If There Isn’t Any Hot Water
+What to Do When You Have No Hot Water

 Check the Pilot Light

 If you have a gas water heater, one of the first things you can check is the pilot light.
 The gas supply comes from your service into your home, and there is a gas line that runs to your gas water heater.
 There is a small flame that is kept on constantly for when the system needs to light the heating element.
 Without the pilot, you’re getting a cold shower and unhappy homeowners.
 The pilot going out is one of the common reasons you have no hot water.

 How you go about re-lighting it will depend on the model of your water heater, and there is no easy reset button, but a hot shower is only a few steps away.
 Be sure to consult the instructions on the tank.
 One of the most important things to get right in the process is the timing, and your tank will be labeled with these specifics.

 WARNING – if you are not 100% confident in your ability to light the pilot light, please call a professional to assist.